osmcode/osmium-tool/man/osmium-renumber.md

 -o, --output=FILE
 :   Name of the output file.
 Default is '-' (*stdout*).

+--output-header=OPTION
+:   Add output header option.
+This option can be given several times.
+See the
+    *libosmium manual* for a list of allowed header options.

 -O, --overwrite
 :   Allow an existing output file to be overwritten.
 Normally **osmium** will
     refuse to write over an existing file.

---output-header OPTION
-:   Add output header option.
-This option can be given several times.
-See the
-    *libosmium manual* for a list of allowed header options.

 -v, --verbose
 :   Set verbose mode.
 The program will output information about what it is